kitty6xt5/PROJECT1/README.md

-### Create a new user and grant privileges to the database:
+### Create a new user and a Database then after that grant privileges to the database:

 ```
 CREATE USER 'your_username'@'localhost' IDENTIFIED BY 'your_password';